-Early years settings are governed by the Statutory Framework for the Early Years Foundations Stage (EYFS).
-This framework is mandatory for all Early Years Providers in England and Wales.
-The EYFS specifies requirements for learning and development and for safeguarding children and promoting their welfare.
+At St Vincent's Nursery we adhere to the Statutory Framework for the Early Years Foundations Stage (EYFS) curriculum which sets the standards and requirements for learning and development and for safeguarding children and promoting their welfare.

 There are seven areas of learning and development that must shape the educational programmes in early years’ settings.

 These three fundamental areas, known as the prime areas, are: